JetBrains/capture-points/README.md

 will insert information captured for invokeLater to the place where the Runnable is executed
 ```

+Evaluating key expression may slow down your application, so try to use simple expressions, e.g.:
+ * this
+ * method param name (also you can use param_N, where N is a zero-based param number)
+ * local variable or field name
+Method invocations are much slower and highly not recommended.

 more implementation details [here](https://blog.jetbrains.com/idea/2017/02/intellij-idea-2017-1-eap-extends-debugger-with-async-stacktraces/#comment-403133)

 ## How to contribute